-6.2 Switching Tracking On
+7.2 Switching Tracking On

-To begin defining tracking for an email job, click on the Define Tracking icon from either the Workflow or Summary diagram on the Job Details screen.
+To begin defining tracking for an email job, click on the Define Tracking icon from either the Workflow or Summary Diagrams on the Job Details screen.
 The Tracking On/Off screen opens.
-Select the Yes, Enable tracking for this job option, and then click [Next ->].
+Select the Yes, Enable tracking for this job option, and then click the [Next ->] button.

-Figure 52 Turn Tracking On or Off
+Figure 7-1 Turn Tracking On or Off